V4Fire/Client/src/core/component/prop/README.md

 # core/component/prop

-This module provides API to initialize component props to a component instance.
+This module provides an API to initialize component props to a component instance.

 ## Functions